-Through the mouth of the Arthur River we cruise 14 km up to the junction of the Arthur and Frankland Rivers.
-This section of the tour takes about an hour and 40 minutes, during which time you are served morning tea whilst cruising through the coastal heath, eucalyptus, wattles and into the rainforest.
+Commencing at the mouth of the Arthur River we cruise 14 km up to the junction of the Arthur and Frankland Rivers.
+This section of the tour takes about an hour and 40 minutes, during which time you are served morning tea whilst cruising through coastal heath, eucalyptus, wattles and into the rainforest.

 Next a 2-hour stop at Turk’s Landing.
 Visitors can experience an easy grade guided walk though the pristine Tarkine rainforests with our tour guide.
 Upon return to our magical camp among the trees, you are served a barbecue lunch accompanied by a selection of fresh salads, bread rolls and wine.

 After lunch we return to the vessel and make our way home, feeding the sea eagles en route.
 We have two sets of Sea Eagles and one set of Wedge Tail Eagles living on the river, which is very unusual, as these birds are normally highly territorial.